 The 4th of July isn’t a cat-themed holiday.
 However, it’s of intrinsic importance to look after your feline pal with extreme care during Independence Day celebrations.
 Cats can easily go crazy from all of those noisy festivities, and stress isn’t good for their mental and physical health.

-The National Cat Day or World Cat Day falls on the 8th of August.
-It dates back to 2002 when it began as a way to raise more awareness to the issue revolving homeless cats.
-Some European countries celebrate this holiday on the 17th of February.
-And some people also celebrate it on the 29th of October.
+National Cat Day or World Cat Day falls on August 8.
+It dates back to 2002 when it began as a way to raise more awareness about homeless cats.
+Some European countries celebrate this holiday on Feb.
+17. And some people also celebrate it on October 29.

 Responsible pet parents don’t need a special holiday in order to take their cats to the vet’s office.
-Nevertheless, many people do celebrate the National Take Your Cat to The Vet Day on the 22nd of August.
+Nevertheless, many people do celebrate National Take Your Cat to The Vet Day on August 22.

 The month of September is the official Happy Cat Month.
-There are several cat-themed holidays in September, the most notable of which are the National Pet Memorial Day (September 13th) and the World Rabies Day (September 28th).
+There are several cat-themed holidays in September, the most notable of which are National Pet Memorial Day (September 13) and World Rabies Day (September 28).

-Black cats are adored, feared, praised, despised and even worshipped depending on an individual’s beliefs and superstitions.
-The National Black Cat Day is an awesome cat holiday, which aims at raising awareness to the fact that black cats matter just as much as cats of any other fur color.
+Black cats are adored, feared, praised, despised, and even worshipped, depending on an individual’s beliefs and superstitions.
+National Black Cat Day is an awesome cat holiday, which aims at raising awareness to the fact that black cats matter just as much as cats of any other fur color.

 It’s understandable that only a handful of people would want to adopt a senior next to a younger feline.
 The ASPCA has proclaimed November as its official Adopt a Senior Pet Month in order to help elderly animals residing in shelters or on the streets find a new owner.